awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    To construct the full manifest and tracking URLs, prefix the relative URLs with *<mediatailorURL>*\.

 1. The player should periodically poll the tracking URL\.
 When an ad is coming, the response from AWS Elemental MediaTailor to the player's polling request contains a JSON object that specifies the time offsets for the ad breaks\.
 The offsets are relative to when the player initiated the session\.
 You can use them when programming specific behaviors in the player, such as preventing the viewer from skipping past the ads\.
 The response also includes duration, timing, and identification information\.

+   The following values can be included in the response:
-   + `adID`: HLS sequence number associated with the beginning of this ad\.
+   + `adID`: For HLS, the sequence number associated with the beginning of the ad\.
+For DASH, the period ID of the ad\.
+   + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes along to the player\.
+   + `apiFramework`: Set to "`VPAID`"\.
+Tells the player this is a VPAID ad\.
+   + `availId`: For HLS, the sequence number associated with the start of the ad break\.
+For DASH, the period ID of the avail, which is usually the period ID of the content that is to be replaced with an ad\.
+   + `beaconUrls`: Where each beacon should be sent\.
+   + `bitrate`: Bit rate of the video asset\.
+This is not typically included for an executable asset\.
+   + `delivery`: Either "`progressive`" or "`streaming`", depending on the protocol\.
-   + `duration`: length in ISO 8601 seconds format\.
+   + `duration`: Length in ISO 8601 seconds format\.
 The response includes durations for the entire ad break and for each ad and beacon \(though beacon durations are always zero\)\.
 For [VPAID Handling](vpaid.md), the duration conveyed is the MP4 slate duration\.
-This duration is typically slightly larger than the XML duration conveyed in VAST due to transcoder and segment duration configurations\.
-You can interpret this as the maximum amount of time that you have to entirely replace with a VPAID ad without incurring drift\.
+This duration typically is slightly larger than the XML duration conveyed in VAST due to transcoder and segment duration configurations\.
+You can interpret this as the maximum amount of time that you have available to fill with a VPAID ad without incurring drift\.
-   + `durationInSeconds`: length in seconds format\.
+   + `durationInSeconds`: Length in seconds format\.
 The response includes durations for the entire ad break and for each ad and beacon \(though beacon durations are always zero\)\.
+   + `eventId`: For HLS, the sequence number that is associated with the beacon\.
+For DASH, the `ptsTime` of the start of the ad\.
+   + `eventType`: Type of beacon\.
+   + `height`: Height of the video asset\.
+   + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
+   + `mediaFilesList`: Assets that the player needs to know about\.
+   + `mediaFileUri`: URI that points to either an executable asset or video asset\.
+Example: `"https://myad.com/ad/ad134/vpaid.js"`\.
+   + `mediaType`: Typically either JavaScript or Flash for executable assets\.
+   + `mezzanine`: The mezzanine MP4 asset, specified if the VPAID ad includes one\.
+Example: `"https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4"`\.
+   + `scalable`: Indicates whether to scale the video to other dimensions\.
-   + `startTime`: time position in ISO 8601 seconds format, relative to the beginning of the playback session\.
+   + `startTime`: Time position in ISO 8601 seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad break and for each ad and beacon\.
-   + `startTimeInSeconds`: time position in seconds format, relative to the beginning of the playback session\.
+   + `startTimeInSeconds`: Time position in seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad break and for each ad and beacon\.
-   + `beaconUrls`: where each beacon is sent\.
-   + `eventId`: HLS sequence number associated with the beacon\.
-   + `eventType`: type of beacon\.
-   + `availId`: HLS sequence number associated with the start of the ad break\.
    + `apiFramework`: Set to "`VPAID`"\.
 Tells the player this is a VPAID ad\.
    + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes along to the player\.
    + `mediaFilesList`: Assets that the player needs to know about\.